-At the time that I studied it, the Pimsleur Japanese course consists of about 48 hours of lessons.
+At the time that I studied it, the Pimsleur Japanese course consisted of about 48 hours of lessons.
 Although it doesn’t really try to teach grammar, it’s a high-quality professional product, especially suitable for people who are just starting to learn Japanese and need to be spoon-fed, so to speak.
 I found it very useful.

 Unfortunately, the Pimsleur Japanese course has some deficiencies that become apparent as one uses it.
 For one thing, the repetition that was an important part of Professor Pimsleur’s learning theory, while very helpful the first time one listens to a lesson, starts to grate the second time and gets tedious on subsequent listenings.
-The course would be much better if it included review lessons, incorporating all of the unique material in the lessons without repetition.
+The course would have been much better if it had included review lessons, incorporating all of the unique material in the lessons without repetition.
 (I am told that they now have a “Premium” edition which includes review lessons.)

-Another problem with the Pimsleur course is that it does not provide the learner with a transcript (although I have been told that they now provide a transcript in the “Premium” edition).
-Thus it was necessary to rewind the mp3 player if one fails to hear the native speaker’s words accurately.
+Another problem with the Pimsleur course was that it did not provide the learner with a transcript (although I have been told that they now provide a transcript in the “Premium” edition).
+Thus it was necessary to rewind the mp3 player if one failed to hear the native speaker’s words accurately.